 Gay Man #1: Bona to vada, love your lallies…

-Very-Not-Gay Man: You’re either drunk or Italian, for I can’t understand you.
+Het Man: You’re either drunk or Italian, for I can’t understand you.
 Oh, you love the ladies?
-Well now, why didn’t you say earlier, sir?
+Well now, why didn’t you say so earlier, sir?
 Let us peruse some skimpily dressed ladies this very eve.

 Gay Man #1: [Backs off hurriedly] Perdon, mi no Inglese, mi Italiano… ciao, ciao…

-Thanks to the discrete gay slang of Polari, at least the conversation wouldn’t have to go quite like this:
+Thanks to the discretion that Polari afforded those who could speak it, at least the conversation wouldn’t have to go quite like this:

 Gay Man #1: Nice to see you, love your legs…

-Very-Not-Gay Man: Fire!
+Het Man: Fire!
 Police!
 Pestilence!
 The end days are coming!
-Arrest this monstrosity, he has conspired to hold my hand and touch my bottom!
+Arrest this gentleman, he has a mind to invite me to dinner!

-Polari wasn’t so much a full language as a vast collection of slang words based on backwards slang, rhyming slang, a little bit of Italian, Roma and Yiddish terminology, a bit of the slang of the canal-men and navvies, and a whole lot of theatre-speak, as Polari was very prevalent in Soho and around the theatres of the West End.
+Polari wasn’t so much a full language as a vast collection of slang words.
+It seems to have been based on backwards slang, rhyming slang, a little bit of Italian, Roma and Yiddish terminology, a bit of the slang of the canal-men and navvies, and a whole lot of theatre-speak, as Polari was very prevalent in Soho and around the theatres of the West End.

 - Ajax – nearby